systemd/systemd/src/boot/efi/UEFI_SECURITY.md

 this document will describe their security posture and how they comply with industry-standard expectations for UEFI SecureBoot workflows.

+Note that `systemd-stub` is not the same, or an alternative, to the Linux kernel's own EFI stub.
+The kernel stub's role is that of the fundamental entrypoint to kernel execution from UEFI mode, implementing the modern Linux boot protocol. `systemd-stub` on the other hand loads various resources, including the kernel image, via the EFI LoadImage/StartImage protocol (although it does support the legacy Linux boot protocol, as a fallback for older kernels on x86).
+The purpose of `systemd-stub` is to provide additional features and functionality for either or both `systemd-boot` and `systemd` (userspace).

 ## Fundamental Security Design Goals
 The fundamental security design goals for these components are separation of security policy logic from the rest of the functionality, achieved by offloading security-critical tasks to the firmware or earlier stages